neelsoumya/public_open_source_data_science/README.md

 # README #

-Source code and data for open source data science.
+Source code and data for open source data science for social good.

 List of projects